Please email Olivia at programs@smithcenter.org for further information about the program.

 Writing Through the Seasons

-Kathleen O’Toole is a poet whose work with haiku and other short poetic forms is deeply rooted in attention to the natural world.
-In her Writing through the Seasons workshops (December 9, 2023 and March 30, 2024) she will guide participants through poetry forms and writing practices that invite us to pay attention to the ways season changes bring special opportunities for healing and creativity.
+Kathleen O’Toole’s work with haiku and other short poetic forms is deeply rooted in attention to the natural world.
+In her Writing through the Seasons workshops for Smith Center for the Healing Arts, she guides participants through poems, poetry forms and writing practices that invite us to pay attention to the ways season changes bring special opportunities for healing and creativity.

-No previous poetry writing experience required, just an openness to playing with words.
+For these sessions: No previous poetry writing experience required, just an openness to playing with words.
 Bring an open heart, a notebook or sketchbook; whatever materials you need to respond to poetry and nature.
-(Previous participants have journaled, drafts of poems or sketches to capture what has surfaced in our sessions.)
+(Previous participants have journaled, created drafts of poems or sketches to capture feelings and insights that have surfaced in our sessions.)

 Kathleen O’Toole is a poet whose work with haiku and other short poetic forms is deeply rooted in attention to the natural world.
 These three workshops will guide participants through poetry forms and writing practices that invite us to explore the ways season changes bring special opportunities for healing and creativity.
 The ancient Celts celebrated cross-quarter days as moments of magic and openings to spirit and ritual; we’ll mark our own seasonal awareness.